YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * The default LOCK_SPACE is 40 pages.

-* For more information on LOCK_SPACE, refer to “Segment Qualifiers”.
+* For more information on LOCK_SPACE, refer to `“Segment Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/gde.html#segment-qualifiers>`_.

 * This qualifier requires standalone access.